Hugh J. Grant: Marriage

 On April 30, 1895, Grant wed Julia M. Murphy, the daughter of U.S. Senator Edward Murphy.
 She had been born on March 11, 1873, the oldest of the Senator's eleven children.
 When her father went to Washington, D.C., to serve in the U.S. Senate, she accompanied him and acted as his hostess.

 Cardinal James Gibbons of Baltimore granted special dispensation for the wedding celebration to be held at the Murphy home at the corner of K and 17th Streets in Washington, D.C., rather than in a church.
 Archbishop Michael Corrigan of New York officiated, assisted by several priests.
 Senator Murphy was, like Grant, a political ally of and financial adviser to Richard Croker.
 After traveling for several months in Europe, the Grants lived and raised three children in their 20-room townhouse at 20 East 72nd Street in New York City.

 In 1914, Julia Grant provided a financial bequest, originally anonymous, that provided the funds for establishing Regis High School, a Jesuit high school in New York City that, following her instructions, provides a free education for Catholic boys with special consideration given to those who cannot afford a Catholic education.
 She did not remarry after her husband's death in 1910 and died at home in May 1944.
 She was buried alongside her husband in the family mausoleum.
 Her estate, based entirely on a trust established by her husband, was valued in 1944 at more than $13 million.
 In 1948, Auxiliary Bishop Stephen J. Donahue dedicated the chapel of Archbishop Stepinac High School as a memorial to her.

 Her heirs donated the Grants' home in New York City, a five-story, 11000 sqft townhouse on Manhattan's Upper East Side in which the family had its own chapel, to the Roman Catholic Archdiocese of New York.
 It then became the residence of the Vatican's Permanent Observer to the United Nations and the temporary residence of popes who have visited the city.

 Legacy

 The Grants had three children, Julia M. Grant (1896–1962), Edna M. Grant (1898–1968), and Major Hugh John Grant, Jr., (1904–1981).

 Hugh Grant is memorialized in the 1.11 acre Hugh J. Grant Circle park in the Bronx, on Westchester Avenue between Virginia Avenue and Metropolitan Avenue.
 A sign in the park reads:

-The film Life With Father (1947) contains a scene where Mr. Day (William Powell) rails angrily against Mayor "Honest" Hugh Grant.
-As the film purports to be set in 1883, six years before Grant took office, this is an anachronism.
+In the 1939 play Life with Father, which is set "in the late 1880s", Mr. Day denounces Mayor Grant.
+The line was retained in the 1947 film adaptation even though the film is set in 1883, before Grant became mayor.